nomo-app/webon3.com/README.md

-# metamask-webons
+# MetaMask WebOns

-A glue code for making MetaMask-DApps working as a WebOn
+A glue code for making MetaMask-DApps working as a WebOn.

+## Manifest repository

+Please add MetaMask-enabled manifests to the subfolder "webon3.com" within this repo!

 ## Deploy